jupyterlab/jupyterlab/docs/source/user/file_formats.md

 The same workflow also works for Vega 2.x files, with a `.vg` or `.vg.json` file extension.

-Output support for Vega/Vega-Lite in the Notebook or Code Console is provided through third party libraries such as Altair (Python), the vegalite R package, or Vegas (Scala/Spark).
+Output support for Vega/Vega-Lite in a notebook or code console is provided through third party libraries such as Altair (Python), the vegalite R package, or Vegas (Scala/Spark).